SARAH-HADDAD/Design-Resources/readme.md

 [Dribbble](https://dribbble.com/shots) | Millions of designers and agencies around the world showcase their portfolio work on Dribbble.
 [Colors and Fonts](https://www.colorsandfonts.com/) | A collection of color and typography resources for Web Developers and Digital Designers to find inspiration.
 [Logopond](https://logopond.com) | Logopond is an inspirational site & showcase of identity work from designers of varying abilities all across the world.
+[DesignTAXI](https://designtaxi.com) | A creative platform that offers design news, resources, and inspiration on various design topics.
+[Creative Bloq](https://www.creativebloq.com) | Offers design news, inspiration, and resources on topics such as typography, branding, and illustration.
 []() |

 <div align="right">